Skip to contents

 Examples

 Use a portion of the countrypops dataset to create a gt table.
-Add some styling to the summary data cells with with tab_style(), using cells_summary() in the locations argument.
+Add some styling to the summary data cells with tab_style(), using cells_summary() in the locations argument.

 countrypops |>